wepay/design_doc_template/README.md

 ### Capacity planning

- *hHw much data will the service generate, retention policy, and sharding.*
+ *How much data will the service generate, retention policy, and sharding.*

 ### Performance requirements